First, let’s talk about various types of OVI tests that a law enforcement officer may ask you to take.

-Refusing a blood, breath or urine test will be used to enhance your potential sentence in an OVI case.
-However, it most likely will make it much more difficult to prove the OVI case against you, especially if you refuse all the requested tests, including the Portable Breath Test, the Field Sobriety Tests, and the chemical test.
+Refusing a blood, breath, or urine test will be used to enhance your potential sentence in an OVI case.
+However, it will most likely make it much more difficult to prove the OVI case against you, especially if you refuse all the requested tests, including the Portable Breath Test, the Field Sobriety Tests, and the chemical test.
 This will be even further enhanced if you declined to answer any questions posed by the officer.

 A refusal will also enhance your OVI penalties if you have prior refusals on your record.